 b) Camp Bordon has a long association with the Canadian Army, providing a base for them in both world wars.

-c) Camp Aldershot – some 330,000 Canadians passed through Aldershot, doing there training before taking up the defence of the UK while most of the British soldiers were away.
+c) Camp Aldershot – some 330,000 Canadians passed through Aldershot, doing their training before taking up the defence of the UK while most of the British soldiers were away.

 I’ve mapped out the 3 places I was able to place him.
 Surrey, Aldershot and Bordon.

-Benjamin Richards was oversees (Iceland and UK) for a total of 62 months and was discharged from the military on September 21, 1945, in Toronto, Ontario, when he was 29 years old.
+Benjamin Richards was overseas (Iceland and UK) for a total of 62 months and was discharged from the military on September 21, 1945, in Toronto, Ontario, when he was 29 years old.

 According to his Discharge Certificate and his Record of Service, he is “to return to civil life – on demobilization”.
 His physical description at the time of discharge from service was “brown eyes and brown hair.
 Fair complexion.
 Burn scar on right axillae; scar 1.5″ x 1″ on inside of lip”.